DougBeney/dougie.io/_posts/2018-07-18-domain-from-url-formula.md

 title: Formula to Get a Domain Name from a URL in Libreoffice & Excel (With Generator!)
 date: 2018-07-18
 icon: table
-category: Data
+category: spreadsheet-formulas
-tags: [Data Science, Libreoffice, Excel]
+tags: [Data-Science, Spreadsheets, Tech-Productivity-Tips]
 ---

 Enter the cell that contains your URL and the formula to get the domain name will be generated below.